 Beware of rip-off photography competitions

 The free use of more than 100,000 images in perpetuity is obtained for an outlay of much less than $100,000.
-In addition, the company states in their competition terms and conditions that the images may be digitally altered when used, without the photographer’s permission being sought.
+In addition, the company stated in their competition terms and conditions that the images may be digitally altered when used, without the photographer’s permission being sought.

 My basic belief is if a photograph is worth publishing or using in any way by a business or organisation, then it’s worth paying for.
 It makes no difference whether the photographer works as a professional or as an amateur.
-If the business or organisation using the image does not pay for it either with cash or in-kind benefits of some sort then the photographer has been taken advantage of.
+If the business or organisation using the image does not pay for it either with reasonable cash or in-kind benefits of some sort then the photographer has been taken advantage of.

 Increasing In-House Photography